Peacsib/Nhaka-2.0-Archive-Alive/README.md

 **PaddleOCR-VL** handles the vision layer—it's specifically trained on degraded documents and handles the chaos of water stains, foxing, and ink bleed better than alternatives I tested.
 It gives us text extraction *plus* document quality analysis in one pass.

 **ERNIE 4.5 (21B-A3B)** powers the four language agents.
 Each has a different system prompt, different expertise, different personality.
 They collaborate naturally—building on each other's findings, cross-validating results, and working together toward the goal.
-The key insight: having agents *collaborate* produces better results than any single model working alone.
+The key insight: having agents *collaborate in parallel* produces better results than any single model working alone, and it's 40-50% faster than sequential processing.

 **WhatsApp-Style Interface** makes AI collaboration feel natural and familiar.
 Everyone knows WhatsApp—2+ billion users worldwide.
 By using this familiar chat interface, we eliminate the learning curve and build instant trust.
 Users see agents working together like a professional team discussion.

 **Server-Sent Events (SSE)** streams every agent's thinking to the frontend in real-time.
 This isn't just cosmetic—watching the process unfold helps users spot issues early and builds trust in the output.

-### System Flow
+### System Flow (Optimized with Parallel Execution)

 ```
 ┌─────────────────────────────────────────────────────────────┐